Prospective PhD Students

 Q7.
 Could you be my primary faculty mentor if I apply to the combined counseling/clinical specialization within the Psychology PhD program at USU?

 A7.
 No, I could not.
 I only serve as a primary faculty mentor for students in the school psychology PhD specialization.
-If you are interested in the combined clinical/counseling PhD specialization, you will need to apply to work with faculty in that specific program.
+If you are interested in the combined clinical/counseling PhD specialization, you will need to apply to work with faculty in that program.

 Q8.
 What are the application criteria and requirements for applying to the School Psychology PhD specialization at USU?